 Culture and diversity

 We are committed to being a community with a global outlook that is advancing diversity, promoting intercultural learning and pursuing equity for all.
-Our commitments are set out in our Equality and Diversity policy which aims to make equality of opportunity a reality for all students and staff – and to develop an inclusive culture, free from discrimination related to gender, disability, sexual orientation and other protected characteristics.
+Our commitments are set out in our Equity, Diversity and Inclusion Strategy which aims to make equality of opportunity a reality for all students and staff – and to develop an inclusive culture, free from discrimination related to gender, disability, sexual orientation and other protected characteristics.

 This programme partners Black, Asian and Minority Ethnic students with senior leaders across the University and aims to understand issues faced by students so they inform changes of practice and culture.
-Led by our Equality & Diversity Manager, it was shortlisted in the Times Higher Education Awards 2020.
-Find out more on the project blog .
+Led by our Equality and Diversity Manager, it was shortlisted in the Times Higher Education Awards 2020.

 Gender Pay Gap

 We are working to reduce our gender pay gap to understand and improve the difference between the average salary of a man and the average salary of a woman working at the University.

 Our student-led sustainability programme develops the insights and experiences of students outside the formal curriculum.
 Its core themes relate to student concerns and big picture sustainability issues – one of which is to build fairer and more diverse and inclusive communities.